-We have reserved the symbol "GNTA" for purposes of listing the ADSs on the Nasdaq Capital Market and have applied to list the ADSs on the Nasdaq Capital Market.
+We have reserved the symbol "GNTA" for purposes of listing the ADSs on the Nasdaq Capital Market and plan to apply to list the ADSs on the Nasdaq Capital Market.

-Registrar of Shares
+Transfer Agent and Registrar of Shares

-Our share register is currently kept by Spafid S.p.A., which acts as registrar.
+Our share register is currently kept by , which acts as transfer agent and registrar.
 The share register reflects only record owners of our ordinary shares.